Fixed Rate or Variable Rate Mortgage?

 Let’s look at the potential benefits of a variable-rate mortgage and assess whether it makes sense today.

-Benefit of a Variable-Rate Mortgage Assessment in Today’s Environment
+| Benefit of a Variable-Rate Mortgage | Assessment in Today’s Environment |

-Potential for Rate Cuts: With five Bank of Canada rate cuts so far, more are expected.
-If rates decrease, a variable rate mortgage would allow you to benefit from lower interest rates, reducing your monthly payments.
-Assessment – While this is true, variable rates remain 0.50% higher than fixed rates.
-The Bank of Canada would need to cut by another 1.0% in the next 18 months for you to break even on a variable-rate mortgage today.
+| Potential for Rate Cuts: With several Bank of Canada rate cuts this year, the expectation is that the rate cutting cycle is over.
+If rates decrease, a variable rate mortgage would allow you to benefit from lower interest rates, reducing your monthly payments. | Assessment – This is uncertain.
+Variable rates are now lower than fixed rates.
+The Bank of Canada has told us not to expect more cuts and some expect rates to rise within the next year so be sure you have the risk tolerance for changing rates. |

-Lower Initial Rates: Variable-rate mortgages often start with lower interest rates compared to fixed rate mortgages.
-This can make your initial payments more affordable, which might be beneficial if you’re looking to manage cash flow in the short term.
-Assessment – this is not true today.
-A variable-rate mortgage will cost you more than a fixed rate mortgage.
-Fixed mortgage rates are about 0.50% lower than variable mortgage rates.
+| Lower Initial Rates: Variable-rate mortgages often start with lower interest rates compared to fixed rate mortgages.
+This can make your initial payments more affordable, which might be beneficial if you’re looking to manage cash flow in the short term. | Assessment – This is true, a variable-rate mortgage will produce a slightly lower payment than a fixed rate mortgage in a lot of cases.
+The higher fixed mortgage rates are essentially the cost of certainty. |

-Flexibility: Variable rate mortgages typically come with lower prepayment penalties compared to fixed rate mortgages.
-This can be advantageous if you plan to make extra payments or pay off your mortgage early.
-Assessment – this is true.
-Variable-rate mortgages are less costly to break because they have lower prepayment penalties.
+| Flexibility: Variable rate mortgages typically come with lower prepayment penalties compared to fixed rate mortgages.
+This can be advantageous if you plan to make extra payments or pay off your mortgage early. | Assessment – this is true.
+Variable-rate mortgages are less costly to break because they have lower prepayment penalties. |

-Historical Savings: Over the past few decades, variable-rate mortgages have proven to be less expensive over time compared to fixed-rate mortgages.
-While this isn’t guaranteed, it can be a consideration if you’re comfortable with some level of risk.
-Assessment – This is true in a declining rate environment.
+| Historical Savings: Over the past few decades, variable-rate mortgages have proven to be less expensive over time compared to fixed-rate mortgages.
+While this isn’t guaranteed, it can be a consideration if you’re comfortable with some level of risk. | Assessment – This is true in a declining rate environment.
 Prior to covid we had a 40-year period where the trend in rates was down.
-While rates may decline in the near-term there is no clear indication that a long-term downward trend in rates may occur again.
+While rates may decline in the near-term there is no clear indication that a long-term downward trend in rates may occur again. |

 If you have a strong belief that rates are going to drop substantially and also have a high risk tolerance, you may want to consider a variable-rate mortgage today.
 You should not only have a high risk tolerance but also the financial wherewithal to manage the increased cost of a variable-rate mortgage if rates were to increase again.